What is a Pap Smear Screening?

 Now, given that a Pap test checks for cellular abnormalities in the cervix, you may wonder if it also detects sexually-transmitted diseases.
 However, that’s not the case.
 Pap smear results do not tell you if you have STDs; you’ll need other tests for that such as the vaginal wet mount test.

 The main objective of a Pap smear is to look for abnormal changes in cervical cells that may be indicative of precancerous cells or early-stage cervical cancer.
-Through routine Pap test, women will be able to identify the abnormal cells and treat them in a way that prevents or cures cervical cancer.
+Through routine Pap tests, women will be able to identify the abnormal cells and treat them in a way that prevents or cures cervical cancer.

 Moreover, some doctors recommend “co-testing,” which means that some cells collected during the Pap test will also be tested for the Human Papilloma Virus (HPV), a major risk factor for cancer of the cervix.
 However, please note that you can also choose to have HPV testing alone, especially when your Pap smear shows abnormal results.